patrikx3/onenote/README.md

 [//]: #@corifeus-header:end

+## Quick and Affordable Web Development Services

+If you want to quickly and affordably develop your next digital project, visit [corifeus.hu](https://corifeus.hu) for expert solutions tailored to your needs.

+---

 ## Powerful Online Networking Tool

-Discover the powerful and free online networking tool at [network.corifeus.com](https://network.corifeus.com)
+Discover the powerful and free online networking tool at [network.corifeus.com](https://network.corifeus.com).

 **Free**
 Designed for professionals and enthusiasts, this tool provides essential features for network analysis, troubleshooting, and management.